Agricultural Literacy Curriculum Matrix

 Essential Files (maps, charts, pictures, or documents)

-aquaculture: the cultivation of living things (such as fish or shellfish) naturally occurring in water
+aquaculture: the cultivation of aquatic organisms (such as fish or shellfish) especially for food

 forestry: the science of caring for or cultivating forests, and the management of growing timber